deetly/docs/_sources/intro.md

 Introduction
 ============================

-Deetly lets you create and publish data stories and dashboard directly from a Python script or a notebook.
-You can using data visualization frameworks Plotly, Altair, Vega, DeckGl, Cytoscape or Graphviz in combination with markdown, tables, images, html and PDFs.
+Deetly makes it easy to create and publish dashboards and data stories and dashboard directly from a Python script or a notebook.
+You can combine data visualizations with markdown, tables, images, html and PDFs to create data stories.

 ## Installation